-Figure 46.
+Figure 50.
 Removing the coin-cell battery

 - 1. Disconnect the coin-cell battery cable from the coin-cell battery connector (RTC1) on the system board. - 2.
+Release the coin-cell battery cable from the routing guide on the palm-rest assembly. - 3.
 Peel the coin-cell battery, along with its cable, off the palm-rest assembly.